 The One Page Checkout module supports various payment methods(Credit Card, Debit Card, PayPal, etc) and shipping facilities(FedEx, USPS, etc).

 Help visitors to enter their delivery address quickly by enabling Google auto-address fill.
 This automatically fills up the address fields of the user.

 One Page Checkout module offers 3 layout designs: 1-column, 2-column, and 3-column.
 You can customize the layout accordingly.

 Set the checkout fields’ priority with the drag and drop feature.
 Pick a field, drag, and drop it to the place where you want to display it on the checkout page.

 One page checkout is GDPR compatible and has a fully mobile responsive layout.
 It has multi-lingual support.

 Whether you follow a one-step checkout process or a multi-step checkout process, make sure to maintain the checkout flow of your eCommerce store.
 Ask for relevant information only.
-Get into the zone of your customers and try to figure out what would make them happy, a one page checkout or a multi page checkout?
+Get into the zone of your customers and try to figure out what would make them happy, a one-page checkout or a multi-step checkout?

 At the end of the day, it is totally your call.
 But I would suggest going for the single page checkout.

 If you have some more points to add in this article, do let me know in the comments below.
 I would like to know your take as well.
 What do you prefer for your eCommerce store?